 DoS or DDoS bots are designed to take down websites.
 An overwhelming amount of bots attack and overload a server stopping the service from operating or weakening its security layers.

-Websites have developed numerous methods and techniques to detect and block bot traffic.
+Websites have developed numerous methods and techniques to detect bot traffic and block it.
 From simple daily encountered CAPTCHAs to complex measures, they all help to reduce the exposure to bots:

-- Placing CAPTCHAs on a website’s sign-up or download forms.
+Placing CAPTCHAs on a website’s sign-up or download forms.
 This challenge-response type of test helps to prevent spam bots.
+Tip: check this blog post on how do CAPTCHAs work.

 These and many other anti-bot measures allow websites to spot bots and ultimately block them.
 If you are interested in how websites recognize suspicious behavior, read our blog article How Websites Block Bots.